kingglory/gomoku/Required New Sections/To Do.md

    - git !!!
    - study react untill end of porfolio, plaing study each weekend for 2 hrs and 1 hr for coding
    - study javascrpit also on weekend for 1 hr and 30 mins for coding
+   - make new repo instead of use branch

 ## Portfolio Milestone 3